 Just use the Windows Active Directory Group Policies to deploy your certificates – most of you already do this for use with Microsoft Internet Explorer and other software.
 To enable this great new feature Firefox introduced a new configuration parameter named security.enterprise_roots.enabled this needs to be set to true in the about:config page:

-But theres one litte thing to know: Windows have multiple certifiacte stores (places where certificates are stored inside the registry and filesystem).
-Not only a user store and a machine store there is also a so called enterprise store.
-Active Directory Group Polices may store their certificates inside the enterprise store, depending on your deployment.
-Firefox currently only reads the machine store (a.k.a. system store) for validating certificates.
+But there’s one little thing to know: Windows has multiple certificate stores (places where certificates are stored inside the registry and filesystem).
+Not only a user store and a machine store there is also a so-called enterprise store.
+Active Directory Group Policies may store their certificates inside the enterprise store, depending on your deployment.

 Just put that line into a .ps1 file and let this executed as a computer startup script or using ESD system.